Kolmogorov microscales

-In his 1941 theory, Andrey Kolmogorov introduced the idea that the smallest scales of turbulence are universal (similar for every turbulent flow) and that they depend only on ε and ν.
+In 1941, Andrey Kolmogorov introduced the hypothesis that the smallest scales of turbulence are universal (similar for every turbulent flow) and that they depend only on ε and ν.
 The definitions of the Kolmogorov microscales can be obtained using this idea and dimensional analysis.
-Since the dimension of kinematic viscosity is length2/time, and the dimension of the energy dissipation rate per unit mass is length2/time3, the only combination that has the dimension of time is $\tau_\eta=\sqrt{ \tfrac \nu \varepsilon }$ which is the Kolmorogov time scale.
+Since the dimension of kinematic viscosity is length2/time, and the dimension of the energy dissipation rate per unit mass is length2/time3, the only combination that has the dimension of time is $\tau_\eta=\sqrt{ \tfrac \nu \varepsilon }$ which is the Kolmogorov time scale.
 Similarly, the Kolmogorov length scale is the only combination of ε and ν that has dimension of length.